 Sudden Snatching, By Force, or With a Weapon

 First, Robbery by sudden snatching is the lowest level of robbery.
-This is the classic grab and go scenario.
+This is the classic grab-and-go scenario.
 Consider, a person grabs a dollar out of your hand and runs off.
 This is the simplest and least serious version of robbery.
 This variety is called Robbery by sudden snatching.
 It’s considered an F3.
-That is a third degree felony.
-It’s punishable up to 5 years in prison or 5 years on probation.
+That is a third-degree felony.
+It’s punishable by up to 5 years in prison or 5 years on probation.

 Lastly, consider Robbery involving a deadly weapon, or firearm.
 For example, an armed robber walks into a gas station.
 The armed robber points the gun at the cashier and demands money.
 Then, the cashier hands him the money.
 The armed robber runs out with the money.
 This is a Robbery w/ a firearm.
 It’s an F1 offense, punishable by up to life in prison.
 This is the most serious type of robbery offense.

 Next, and the last type of theft we will discuss, is Burglary.
 Burglary cases occur when a person enters a location that they are not allowed.
 Inside the location, they have an intent to commit a criminal or unlawful act.
 For example, a person goes into somebody else’s house.
 Inside the house, they have the intent to steal items from the house.
 They take items from the house.
 They leave.
 This is a Burglary.
 The house wasn’t theirs.
 Neither were the items.
 Ultimately, they did something unlawful, inside a residence, against the permission of the owner.